-- q(M4) q(M2F) is NOT rejected in favor of q(M4) < q(M2F), p-value= 0.521.
+- $q(M4) \le q(M2F)$ is NOT rejected in favor of q(M4) > q(M2F), p-value= 0.521.

 Doubling the number of competitors does not increase production significantly more than introducing a forward market.
 This is in contrast with the theoretical predictions.
-Our data rather indicate the opposite ordering; q(M2F) is 4% higher than q(M4).
-This is surprising as LeCoq and Orzen (2006) found that the production of two competitors with forward market is strictly lower than that of four competitors without a forward market.32
+Our data indicate the opposite ordering instead; q(M2F) is 4% higher than q(M4).
+This is surprising as LeCoq and Orzen (2006) found that the production of two competitors with forward market is strictly lower than that of four competitors without a forward market.
+The main difference is that in our treatments producers have steeply increasing production costs, while in their treatments producers have zero costs.
+Our result thus suggests that production costs make it harder for producers to collude.
+Indeed, in our treatments with two producers with production costs, M2 and M2F, subjects produced more than the Nash-equilibrium, while in our treatment with two producers and zero costs, M2zc and M2Fzc, subjects produced fewer units than the Nash-equilibrium.
+See the Appendix for a detailed discussion of our results for M2zc and M2Fzc.